-Section 9.
+Depots.
+SECTION 9.
 It shall be the duty of every railroad to provide and maintain adequate depots and depot buildings at its regular stations for the accommodation of passengers, and said depot buildings shall be kept clean, well lighted and warmed, for the comfort and accommodation of the traveling public.
 All railroads shall keep and maintain adequate and suitable freight depots, buildings, switches and side tracks for the receiving, handling and delivering of freight transported or to be transported by such railroads; provided, that this shall not be construed as repealing any existing law on the subject.

-Section 10.
-Every railroad shall, when within its power so to do, and upon reasonable notice, furnish suitable cars to any and all persons who may apply therefor, for the transportation of any and all kinds of freight in car load lots.
-In case of insufficiency of cars at any time to meet all requirements, such cars as are available shall be distributed among the several applicants therefor in proportion to their respective immediate requirements without discrimination
+Distribution of cars.
+SECTION 10.
+Every railroad shall, when within its power so to do, and upon reasonable notice, furnish suitable ears to any and all persons who may apply therefor, for the transportation of any and all kinds of freight in car load lots.
+In case of insufficiency of cars at any time to meet all requirements, such cars as are available shall be distributed among the several applicants therefor in proportion to their respective immediate requirements without discrimination between shippers or competitive or non-competitive places; provided, preference may be given to shipments of live stock and perishable property.